What expenses can I claim when selling an investment property?

 However, if you sell your investment property within 12 months of purchase, 100% of your capital gain is subject to tax.

-Capital losses when selling an investment property
+Capital losses on an investment property

 Capital losses incurred from the sale of a property can be used to offset capital gains and potentially reduce the overall tax liability.